Best King Size Mattress (2022): Reviews and Buyer’s Guide

 We don’t recommend sleeping on your stomach because of the pressure it puts on the lower back.
 However, if you can’t help but sleep on your stomach, look for a firm mattress that prevents your hips from sinking into the mattress.

 Stomach sleepers also need some cushioning at the shoulders that allows them to sink slightly, which prevents bowing in the lower back.
-Innerspring and hybrid models work well for stomach sleepers, but a firm memory foam or latex model can be comfortable for those who like to sleep in rather than on the mattress.
+Innerspring and hybrid models work well as mattresses for stomach sleepers, but a firm memory foam or latex model can be comfortable for those who like to sleep in rather than on the mattress.

 Sleeping Cool and Airflow